Wine Lovers Dinner Night

 Knockderry is surrounded by water and fabulous scenery and is therefore the perfect base for an activity holiday.

-Sea canoeing, wind-surfing and kayaking are also popular, as is water skiing.
-Loch Lomond’s inland waters are famous as one of the finest watersport venues in Scotland, with open spaces, sheltered bays and islands to explore.
+Sea canoeing, wind-surfing and kayaking are popular, as is water skiing.
+Loch Lomond is only 15 mins away and it’s inland waters are famous as one of the finest watersport venues in Scotland, with open spaces, sheltered bays and islands to explore.

 The following activity providers are recommended.